compsciencelab/pytorchrl/code_examples/train_genchem/ppo/README.md

 ## 2. Experiment configuration

 Training parameters can be adjusted in the code_examples/train_genchem/ppo/conf.yaml file.
 Defaults parameters are reasonable values for the PPO algorithm.
-To get a description of each one of them run
+To get a description of each parameter run

     python code_examples/train_genchem/ppo/train.py --help